Ainlaen/kinjamprove_continued/README.md

 Version 0.0.2.3 is now available via the Chrome webstore at https://chrome.google.com/webstore/detail/kinjamprove-continued/mcoeilbaljapapgpnokmhdgnmgdbimgo.

 Changes to the Kinja API are preventing most features (posting comments, liking posts, following, flagging) from working properly in the current version.
-Version 0.0.2.4 will be submitted to fix these issues.
+Version 0.0.2.4 has been submitted to fix these issues.

 See https://github.com/Ainlaen/kinjamprove_continued/blob/master/version%20history for the latest changes.